 Resin Bound Driveways Pros and Cons – The Pros

-1. Resin looks fantastic
+1. Resin Looks Fantastic

-A wide range of colour combinations are available, so it’s possible to either have a drive that blends in with its surroundings; or create a driveway surface that gives a striking and visually stunning contrast, is also possible.
+A wide range of colour combinations are available, so it’s possible to either have a drive that blends in with it’s surroundings; or creating a driveway surface that gives a striking and visually stunning contrast, is also possible.

 The technology that allows water to go through resin is really neat – but we’ll leave it for the chemistry buffs to pat themselves on the back for that.
 But for a moment, just imagine water going through glue – awesomely clever.

-If there are slopes/gradients/falls then there will not be an issue.
+If there are slopes/gradients/falls then there shouldn’t be any drainage issues.
 Some companies also drill into existing concrete/tarmacadam surfaces to support water surface drainage.
-Caution is advised with this method as the structure is weakened.
+Caution is advised with this method as the sub base structure may be weakened.

-3. Low Cost
+3. Low Cost Resin Driveways

 If a resin bound driveway can be installed onto an existing (suitable) sub base costs will reduce significantly.
 So expect to pay in the region of £70-£80 per square metre (excluding steps, walling etc) for an overlay.

 4. Quick installation